Aliases for CD19 Gene

 GeneCards Summary for CD19 Gene

 CD19 (CD19 Molecule) is a Protein Coding gene.
 Diseases associated with CD19 include Immunodeficiency, Common Variable, 3 and Common Variable Immunodeficiency.
-Among its related pathways are PI3K/AKT activation and RET signaling.
+Among its related pathways are RET signaling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity, downstream of receptor.